pydjinni/pydjinni/docs/features.md

 Usually this requires a `System.loadLibrary("FooBar");` call ahead of time.

-To automate the native library loading, any interface can be marked as `main`:
+To automate the native library loading, any C++ interface can be marked as `main`:

 ```djinni
 foo = main interface +cpp {